Xiaocheng-Zhang/CS4500/CS4500-Assignment-2/part1/MEMO.md

 	Thus, we have to write whole tests by ourselves.
 We have edited the test with our own test cases in our Makefile.

-	**UPDATE: 12 hours before deadline we heard their first reponse, which wasjust an update on object.h and string.h.**
+	**UPDATE: 12 hours before deadline we heard their first reponse, which was just an update on object.h and string.h.**

 * Map:
 	1. Documentations are mostly in one line, which we as developers have to